olekuz/tyk-docs/tyk-docs/content/getting-started/tyk-components/developer-portal.md

 *   Unlike other platforms, Tyk will not auto-publish your APIs to the Portal, instead they are presented as a facade, you choose what APIs and what Policies to expose to the Portal.
 *   Fully control the flow of the developer sign-up and enrollment.

-The developer Portal is available to Pro (On-Premises), Cloud and Multi-Cloud users.
+The developer Portal is available to Pro (On-Premises), Cloud Classic and Multi-Cloud users.

 For an example of how clients have used our portal, visit: